RBEGamer/K3_LASER_ENGRAVER_PROTOCOL/README.md

 # WHY
 The original software is windows only, no commandline interface or options, in chinese.
-So i tried to sniff the communication to  build commandline version tha accepts bmp files for engraving.
+So i tried to sniff the communication to  build commandline version that accepts bmp files for engraving.